mateeullahmalik/supernode2/README.md

 ## HTTP Gateway

 The supernode provides an HTTP gateway that exposes the gRPC services via REST API.
-The gateway runs on a separate port (default: 8002) and provides:
+The gateway runs on a separate port  8092

 ### Endpoints